 For Patients with Upcoming Well Child Appointments:

 - We are currently seeing all well check appointments.
 We are seeing our well check appointments using “well” rooms where no sick patients have been, as always.
 If you have an upcoming well check appointment or are due for a check up, please connect with our office via your patient portal or via phone at 682-518-8111

 - If your child has any sign of illness, please let us know prior to your appointment.
 We are rescheduling well checks with any cough, cold symptoms or fever.
 If you are unsure if you need to reschedule, please call the office to discuss with the nurse.

-- Please warn your children that the provider will be wearing a somewhat scary looking suit or mask during sick visits.
-This is for our provider’s protection and per the CDC recommendations.
+- Please warn your children that the provider will be wearing a mask during their visit.
+This is per the CDC recommendations.

 - Everyone that comes into the office will be asked to wear a mask for the duration of the visit.
 This helps prevent the spread of respiratory droplets.
 We don’t expect that smaller children under the age of 2 will be able to keep a mask on.
 We hope to drop this requirement soon, but will continue to monitor the CDC recommendations.

 - We are asking you to fill out all paperwork prior to coming to your appointment to help us move things along efficiently.
-You should receive an email with the paperwork or a link to the paperwork prior to your appointment.
+You should receive an email with the paperwork or a link to the paperwork several days prior to your appointment.
 If you have not received this, please call the office.